 I can offer a workshop of 1-4 days for your community or your organization.
 Please tell me what you are looking for, and I will get back to you with some possibilities and the logistics.

-I have designed and developed the five curriculums of Imagine Self out of my own experience.
+I have designed and developed the content and courses of the Imagine Self out of my own experience.
 I have worked hard and relentlessly to know myself, to heal the wounds of a very dramatic childhood, and to claim my own freedom and destiny.
 I have made mistakes, found guidance when lost, forgiven myself for excesses and deficiencies.
 I have traveled the bumpy, twisting road from paralyzing anxiety and depression to joyful celebration.

 Now in my late sixties (born December 11, 1947), I live my life fully – doing what I love to do (most of the time).
 I am filled with gratitude and possibility.
 I live most of my moments with resolve and enthusiasm.
 I have turned my life inside out and found everything I longed for and more than I imagined.